Toronto Police College70 Birmingham St., Toronto, ON , M8V 3W6

 The Community Policing section also includes the Toronto Police Service Wellness Team.
 The Wellness Team is made up of individuals with expertise in all areas of health and wellness, including fitness and nutrition, and they work diligently to share this expertise with all members of the Service.

-Investigative Training: this section provides criminal, investigative and provincial statute training to officers serving in uniform and detective functions within the Toronto Police Service.
+This section provides criminal, investigative and provincial statute training to officers serving in uniform and detective functions within the Toronto Police Service.

 Specialized investigative training provides instruction in general investigative techniques, major case management, interviewing skills, plainclothes work, crime scene management and victim issues.
 More advanced training in specialized areas is also given to qualify officers to handle investigations involving sexual assault, child abuse, domestic violence, drugs and sudden deaths.